bchainzhang/bchainzhang.github.io/index.md

 I am interested in the intersection of distributed systems, applied cryptography, and security.

 Previously, I worked as a Chief Research Scientist at Shandong Institute of Blockchain (China), an Assistant Professor in the Department of Computer Science and Electrical Engineering at University of Maryland, Baltimore County (USA), and a postdoctoral researcher for two NSF frontier projects on cloud security: the MACS project at UConn (with Prof. Marten van Dijk) and the Project Silver at UNC Chapel Hill (with Prof. Michael K. Reiter).
-I received his Ph.D. from the University of California, Davis (with Prof. Matthew K. Franklin).
+I received my Ph.D. from the University of California, Davis (with Prof. Matthew K. Franklin).

 I received the best paper candidate award at the 33rd IEEE International Symposium on Reliable Distributed Systems and proved the security of a NIST standard on ciphertext stealing.
 I received Maryland Innovation Award and research funding from NSF China, the Ministry of Science and Technology China, US NSF, US DoE, US DHS, Norway research council, etc.